DonnaYoung.org

 behind inside past

-The words above can be used as prepositions.
+The words in the lists above can be used as prepositions.
 In order for one of these words to be considered a preposition, it must be part of a prepositional phrase.
 Here are some examples of a prepositional phrase:

 over the hill